USEPA/WNTR/documentation/resilience.rst

    =====================================  ================================================================================================================================================
    Pressure                               To determine the number of node-time pairs above or below a specified pressure threshold,
                                           use the :class:`~wntr.metrics.misc.query` method on results.node['pressure'].

+   Demand                                 To determine the number of node-time pairs above or below a specified demand threshold,
+                                          use the :class:`~wntr.metrics.misc.query` method on results.node['demand'].

+   Water service availability             Water service availability is the ratio of delivered demand to the expected demand [OsKS02]_.
+                                          This metric can be computed as a function of time or space using the :class:`~wntr.metrics.hydraulic.water_service_availability` method.

    Todini index                           The Todini index [Todi00]_ is related to the capability of a system to overcome
                                           failures while still meeting demands and pressures at the nodes.
 The